github-copilot-workshop/copilot-petclinic/docs/002-building-a-rest-api.md

 <summary>Possible Flow</summary>

-1. Select the method and as Copilot chat to "explain this"
+1. Select the method and as Copilot Chat to `explain this`
 1. The explanation explains that the code but also mention that the code is not safe
 1. Look at the next question from Copilot chat
-1. Add Copilot to fix this with a "place holder" variable
+1. Ask Copilot to fix this with a `place holder` variable
 1. Add a try catch block using Inline Chat
 1. Add a javadoc using Inline Chat
 1. When done, create a test for example asking `@workspace Add new test to check that the code is safe from sql injection using a drop table statement`

 </details>